Ionic Covalent Metallic Bonding

 A covalent bond may be defined as a force holding together atoms through the sharing of electrons.

 We easily understand the formation of an ionic bond by electrostatic attraction between two oppositely charged ions.
 But much difficulty in understanding covalent bonding.

 But electron transfers more reasonable when two atoms with wide differences in electronegativity.
-Thus HF forms by ionic bond because the electronegativity of H and F are different.
+Thus HF forms by ionic bond because the electronegativity of hydrogen and fluorine are different.

 The properties of HF differ from the characteristic of the ionic compounds.
 HF is a nonconductor of electricity and a low boiling point.